kevinmutwiri/soft-skills/week6/understandUser.md

 Let’s take a look at [this short video](https://www.youtube.com/watch?v=vrUR8CgfXdw) that gives a great example of the value of understanding the user in order to provide a seamless user experience.

+**So how do you even begin to know the user?**
+By conducting user research.
+A process of gathering information about users to inform the design and development of a product or service.
+Taking time to research your user will equip you with the information you need to evaluate your ideas, solutions and designs and will guide you in your decision making.

+One key way to learn more about the User is through User Interviews